skylor727/my-classes/README.md

 ## Getting Started
 [Access here](https://sei-classes.herokuapp.com/)
 - Start by logging in via Google to access additional screens
-- Once logged in you will be able to access the pages to - Enroll In a Class - See a list of all Classes - See a list of only your enrolled classed
+- Once logged in you will be able to access the pages to
+   - Enroll In a Class
+   - See a list of all Classes
+   - See a list of only your enrolled classes
 ## Work in progress additions
    - Adding mobile styling
    - Adding the ability to login or register with more than just Google.